 Finding the best monitors for F1 22 can be tricky at times because knowing what exactly you need from a display isn't always straightforward.

-Fortunately, we've put together a list of our top picks based on reviews, price, and, most important of all, their specs, to help and kick off your search in the best way possible.
+Fortunately, we've put together a list of some of the best monitors for racing based on reviews, price, and, most important of all, their specs, to help and kick off your search in the best way possible.

 Features-wise, we'd suggest opting for something that offers both a high refresh rate and minimal response time in order to keep up with the immense speed of the 2022 vehicles.

-We'd also recommend something with at least a 4K resolution in order to showcase the immense F1 22 graphics, including Portimao and Shanghai in the 1.15 update, in the best quality possible.
+We'd also recommend something with at least a 4K resolution in order to showcase the immense F1 22 graphics in the best quality possible.

-With that in mind, if you're looking for one of the best monitors for racing, like this 4K ASUS TUF Gaming display, or something curved, like this Samsung Odyssey G7, to increase immersion, then we've got you covered right here.
+With that in mind, if you're looking for an amazing 4K display, like this ASUS TUF Gaming display, or something curved, like this Samsung Odyssey G7, to increase immersion, then we've got you covered right here.

-Stick around as well because we've answered some of the most commonly asked questions regarding gaming monitors to help you get your head around what features to look out for.
-Before that though, let's get into our list
+Stick around as well because we've answered some of the most commonly asked questions regarding gaming monitors to help you get your head around what features to look out for to build the ultimate F1 setup.
+Before that though, let's get into our list...

 Best monitor for F1 22